githubutsav/eth-prediction/README.md

 ## Project Structure

-The project has the following structure: notebook for training and predictions │ ├── crypto_price_prediction.py # Python script to train and predict cryptocurrency prices ├── requirements.txt # Required libraries and dependencies └── README.md # This file
+The project has the following structure: notebook for training and predictions │ ├── eth_price_prediction .py # Python script to train and predict cryptocurrency prices ├── requirements.txt # Required libraries and dependencies └── README.md # This file

 ## Code Explanation